Robotic Process Automation

 "A robot is a reprogrammable, multifunctional manipulator designed to move material, parts, tools or specialized devices through variable programmed motions for the performance of a variety of tasks."

 It is common marketing practice to exaggerate function and form greatly.
 The "robotic lawnmower" you might have to keep your grass cut or the "robotic vacuum" that runs through your home office at night, sucking up the detritus of a working day are not true robots by that definition.
 They are not reprogrammable, nor are they multifunctional.
-They are simply machines.
+They are simply machines, though some manufacturers are now turning to AI to add "Intelligence" to the path a robotic lawnmower (or vacuum) takes.

 But R2D2 and C3PO are capable of so much more than manipulation.
 What the RIA definition lacks, of course, is any mention of intelligence or cognition.
-The definition covers industrial robots that are programmed to interact with their environment, not necessarily to learn from it.
+The definition covers industrial robots that are programmed by humans to interact with their environment, not necessarily to learn from it (although here, too, a lot of research is being done to add true "intelligence" to industrial robots).

 What is Robotic Process Automation?